PipedreamHQ/pipedream/docs/docs/components/README.md

 ::: danger

-Unpublishing a component is an permanent action, please be careful.
+Unpublishing a component is an permanent action, please be careful to you still have access to the source code.

 :::

-Unpublishing

 ## Sharing Components